Sponsored link

 Mei Gui Zhang as Oscar in Verdi’s “Un Ballo in Maschera.”
 Photo by Cory Weaver/San Francisco Opera

-It’s worth noting that the casting of Zhang as Oscar is a bit eyebrow-raising.
+Side note: It’s worth noting that the casting of Zhang as Oscar is still a bit eyebrow-raising, even if the decision to write the character as a soprano “trouser role” was made more than 160 years ago.
 Zhang is an excellent vocalist and well embodies the officer’s jovial nature.
 Yet the historical King Gustav III was thought to be gay.
-This was not only known to Verdi, but it’s something an earlier version of the story tried to make explicit before Verdi nixed the idea.
-As great as Zhang’s vocals are, casting a cis woman in the role feels like an attempt to sidestep any questions about sexuality in an opera that already straight-washes a queer historical figure.
+This was not only known to Verdi and librettist Antonio Somma, but it’s something an earlier version of the story tried to make explicit before they nixed the idea.*

 Equally notable is conductor Eun Sun Kim, who once again spends the overture energetically reveling in the (for lack of a better term) “athleticism” of the composition.
 Even at the quieter moments, she makes sure that her orchestra is wide awake and ever present, not unlike the danger Gustav is avoiding ahead of the masked ball.